-The importance of accessibility in web design is undeniable; the statistics support this statement: approximately one in seven people is disabled.
+The importance of accessibility in web design is undeniable; the statistics support this statement: 36 million people in the US have at least one disability.
 So the chances of such individuals accessing your website are high.
 To find out whether your site is accessible, you can use this Chrome extension.

 If a website is designed correctly, people with diverse abilities have equal access to all the information and core functionality it provides, enabling social inclusion for such people.
 Web design accessibility is also extremely vital to users from developing countries, people living in rural areas and older people.

 Putting the given approach to use will do you a good turn by growing your audience and improving your results in search engines, as they favor sites that take into account the needs of people with diverse abilities.

 Read on to learn how to improve your website accessibility.

 There are multiple factors to consider when designing for accessibility.
 In this section, we are going to guide you through the key ones.